 I absolutely love working in Cardiff city centre – I am lucky enough to work for a company whose offices are based above Waterstone’s bookshop on The Hayes, slap bang in the middle of all the action.
-I love seeing everything opening up for the day in the mornings, I love being ‘in the thick of things’ so to speak, but most of all, I love having the pick of where and what to eat for lunch every single day!
+I love seeing everything opening up for the day in the mornings and being ‘in the thick of things’ so to speak, but most of all, I love having the pick of where and what to eat for lunch every single day!

-I have really always been a big fan of Jamie’s Italian (and his other restaurants, like London’s Barbecoa) for one simple reason: ethics.
-Jamie Oliver’s personal commitment to only ever using free range, higher welfare British meat, and sustainable and ethically produced ingredients in all of his restaurants means that I can wander into any of his places, any time I want and order anything I want without worrying about it, or having to do loads of research online beforehand.
+I have really always been a big fan of Jamie because of his commitment to only ever using free range, higher welfare British meat, and sustainable and ethically produced ingredients in all of his restaurants.
+This means that I can wander into any of his places, any time I want, and order anything I like without having to do loads of research online beforehand.
 It just makes things so much easier!

 And so back to the new ‘Super Lunch Menu‘, the reason for this blog post.
 The ‘super’ new offer is available between 12 – 6pm Monday – Friday, and offers diners a selected menu of starters, mains and desserts priced at £11.95 for two courses or £13.95 for three.
 It’s a very good price, but of course the question remains – is it very good food?

 To start with, my mum chose a slow-roasted cherry tomato bruschetta with whipped ricotta, basil & extra virgin olive oil; Pete went for the Fritto Misto (fried sustainable fish & squid tossed in fennel-spiced flour with garlic & lemon aioli).
 Both portions were generous and tasty.